AvitalTamir/contextdb/FUZZING.md

 ## Contributing

-The fuzzing framework follows ContextDB's development principles:
+The fuzzing framework follows Memora's development principles:

 1. **Deterministic**: All tests must be reproducible
 2. **TigerBeetle-Inspired**: Follow established patterns from the blog post